lla4u/Dude-Influx-Grafana/README.md

 exported for analysis by the owner, and a high-resolution datalog which can be used by Dynon for troubleshooting.
 >
-> This tooling intend to use on an easy and efficient way the datalogs to:
+> This tool provide an easy and efficient way to enlighten the datalogs for:
->  - Provide long term flight history,
+>  - Providing long term flight history,
->  - Provide capability to display flight map and related parameters for improving pilote usage and safety,
+>  - Providing capability to display flight map and related parameters for improving pilote usage and safety,
->  - Provide accurate informations like what is my average speed to considere preparing flight, what is my average landing speed,
+>  - Providing accurate informations like what is my average speed to considere preparing flight, what is my average landing speed,
 >  - ...

 ## What are the dependencies
-> This Docker stack use:
+> This tool use:
+> - Docker for containers and network management
-> - InfluxDB for timed long term storage database
+> - Influx database for timed long term storage
 > - Gafana for data presentation
-> - Linux shell using go program for onboarding Dynon datalogs into InfluxDB.
+> - Linux shell using a go program for onboarding Dynon datalogs into database.
 >
 > All of the selected are open source and free for personal usage.

 ## What is provided
 > A local web interface to query flight data shuch as:
 > ![Screenshot of web interface.](https://github.com/lla4u/Dude-Influx-Grafana/blob/main/Screenshots/Screenshot_web_Interface.png)

 # Installation procedure